brian6484/CSKnowledge/Backend/Redis SETNX.md

 duplicate requests) in a distributed environment.

-tbc locks that are deleted once TTL passes
+tbc locks are deleted either once TTL passes or you explicitly delete it at the end of transaction.
+For the latter, it can be done via AOP where you make a custom annotation and **before** your transaction, you invoke this method.
+You shouldnt invoke in the midst of your transaction cuz it might not work as intended.
+Then after the transaction has ended, we can release this lock by deleting it and AOP will do that for us.